Ailvile/theriac-website/README.md

 **Navigation**
 **Responsive Design**
 **Performance**
+**Documentation**: I've discussed the importance of documenting your code and project for future reference and collaboration.
 **Reference List**

 The second assignment includes all the necessary information about the site's objective as a retail company.